trace-devops/EscapeJavaProperties/README.md

 ## Encodings and special chars

-As Java properties files normally hold UTF-8 chars in their escaped representation this tool tries to convert them:
+Although ISO 8859-1 is assumed for Java properties files, they normally use UTF-8 encoding.
+This tool tries to convert them:

 ```
 "ה" <=> "\u05d4"